jhuus/BriteKit/api-reference.md

 Delete one or more SpecValue records.

 Args:

-- `filters` *(dict, optional)* — a dict of column_name/value pairs that define filters.
-Valid column names for the SpecValue table are: - ID (int): record ID
+- filters (dict, optional): a dict of column_name/value pairs that define filters.
+Valid column names for the SpecValue table are:
+    - ID (int): record ID

 Returns: